How to Care For Your Pet While Waiting for A Vet AppointmentOctober 26, 2021

 Due to an increase in veterinary visits, scheduling an appointment with your veterinarian can take a few more days than it used to.
-Here are some things you can do to provide your pet with some relief while waiting.
+Here are some things you can do to relieve your pet while waiting.

 Vomiting and Diarrhea

 - Monitor how often they are vomiting and/or having diarrhea, the color, and any behavior changes.

 - Take away their food bowls, but provide plenty of water.